 The next day after all morning classes, Edward headed out with the rest of the school to the Quidditch pitch for Gryffindor's game against Hufflepuff.
-On his way over to the field though, Edward witnessed Snape with Quirrel in a shadowed corner having a heated discussion – on Snape's part anyway.
-Quirrel cowered, nodding furiously before taking off.
+On his way over to the field though, Edward witnessed Snape with Quirrell in a shadowed corner having a heated discussion – on Snape's part anyway.
+Quirrell cowered, nodding furiously before taking off.
 Snape glared after the man before storming over to the Quidditch pitch himself.
-Edward considered going after Snape to have a word with the man, but though better of it when he spied Ron and Hermione outside the Gryffindor team's locker room saying goodbye to Harry.
+Edward considered going after Snape to have a word with the man, but thought better of it when he spied Ron and Hermione outside the Gryffindor team's locker room saying goodbye to Harry.
 Edward noticed that both first years had their wands on them as they headed up to the stands.
-Forgoing the Staff Box, Edward moved to join the two Gryffindors in the main stands.
+Foregoing the Staff Box, Edward moved to join the two Gryffindors in the main stands.

 "Now, don't forget, it's Locomotor Mortis," Hermione muttered as Ron slipped his wand up his sleeve.

 "Now why would he need to remember the Leg-Locker Curse?"
 Edward mused aloud as he came up behind the two.

 Both of them jumped and turned to look sheepishly at him as he came to claim a seat next to Hermione.

 "Really?!"
 Hermione squeaked, looking up at the Staff Box and, sure enough, Dumbledore was sitting in the front row next to the announcer's stand beside McGonagall.

 "Why wouldn't he be?"
 Edward mused with a wry smile.
 "I asked him to come."